-Get tips on painting kitchen islands.
+Get ideas for painting kitchen cabinets.

-If your kitchen cupboards feel old and outdated, but still work just fine, don't rush out to replace them—dress them up with a few coats of paint instead.
+If your kitchen cupboards feel old and outdated, but they still work just fine, don't rush out to replace them.
+Instead, dress them up with a few coats of paint.
 Painting your kitchen cabinets can be a long, tedious process, and is certainly not the easiest way to update your kitchen.
 But with some time and dedication, you can make them really shine.

 Before you begin painting, you'll want to select a color for your cabinets.
-Look at the other colors in the room and choose a hue that complements your countertops, walls and back splash.
+Look at the other colors in the room and choose a hue that complements your countertops, walls and backsplash.
 White is a very popular color for kitchen cupboards and it can really brighten a dark space.
 Colorful cabinets have become more popular over the years with many homeowners are opting for unique hues such as emerald or mint green and bright red.
 Gray has also become a popular kitchen color and it works well with yellow and blue accents.
 If you prefer a darker shade, try a deep, dark blue such as navy.

 Before you being painting, you'll need to clean your cabinets thoroughly to ensure the paint will stick to the surface.
-Clean the doors and drawers with a degreaser and try to get off as much of the greasy residue as possible.
+Clean the doors and drawers with a degreaser and try to get off as much greasy residue as possible.

 Once you're ready to paint, apply each coat using long, smooth strokes.
 A good rule of thumb is to just use the top third or so of the brush instead of putting the whole thing in your can of paint.
 Wipe off any excess paint to avoid drips and make sure to paint with the grain of the wood.
 Let the paint dry for 24 hours and then sand lightly with a fine-grit sandpaper, making sure to wipe away any dust before you begin painting again.
 Apply a second coat of paint and let it dry for at least 24 hours before you reinstall your hardware and rehang your cabinet doors.